 Fix 5: Run as administrator

-When the game keeps crashing, you can always run both your game launcher and game.exe file as administrator.
+When the game keeps crashing or fails to launch, you can always run both your game launcher and game.exe file as administrator.
 To make sure your game runs smoothly, you can run your game as an administrator permanently.

 1) Right-click Origin/Steam and select Properties.